fritzkink/chuid/README.md

 3. Algorithm

-Central assumption underlying the algorithm is that the set of all reporting tree tops together with their result information fits into main memory.
-(For our analysis runs, this is no real
-restriction: With a reporting level of 2 and about 150,000 reporting directories all in all, we need about 1GB of main memory for the whole analysis.)

 Our multi-threaded algorithm is based on the following two principles:
 - As file systems are by and large tree structures, scans of different subtrees are independent from each other: Synchronization is necessary only in case of files